sst/guide/_chapters/errors-outside-lambda-functions.md

 ![Click activity in Seed](/assets/monitor-debug-errors/click-activity-in-seed.png)

-Then click on **prod** over of the right.
+Then click on **prod** over on the right.
 This shows us all the deployments made to our prod stage.

 ![Click on prod activity in Seed](/assets/monitor-debug-errors/click-on-prod-activity-in-seed.png)